-Some Good News in The Hartford Crime Rate in 2019
+Some Good News for Hartford’s Crime Rate in 2019

-Despite the improvement, Hartford is still considered the most dangerous city in Connecticut and one of the most dangerous in the United States.
+Regardless of the decreased Hartford crime rate, the city is still considered the most dangerous city in Connecticut and one of the most dangerous in the United States.
 Its crime rate of 46.91/1000 is higher than 95% of US cities.
-Due partly to Hartford’s small area and dense population, it’s crime rate per square mile is astronomical compared to Connecticut’s as a whole, 318/mile compared to 19/mile statewide.
+Due partly to Hartford’s small area and dense population, its crime rate per square mile is astronomical compared to Connecticut’s as a whole, 318/mile compared to 19/mile statewide.
 The comparison to the national average isn’t much better.
 The US average is 31 crimes per mile.